aisamanra/config-ini/README.md

   return (Config host port user)
 ~~~

-This is awkward and repetitive.
-We could flatten it out by using the same `section` parser multiple times, but this has its own problems, such as unnecessary repetition of the `"NETWORK"` string literal, unnecessarily repetitive table lookups, and general verbosity:
+This is unfortunately awkward and repetitive.
+An alternative is to flatten it out by repeating invocations of `section` like below, but this has its own problems, such as unnecessary repetition of the `"NETWORK"` string literal, unnecessarily repetitive table lookups, and general verbosity:

 ~~~.haskell
 configParser :: IniParser Config